MIROC-DOC/model_description/descript_files/p-intro.md

 $$

-That would be the gravitational wave resistance, mass modulation, and dry convection modulation are the same as those for cumulus convection and large-scale condensation.
+That would be the gravitational wave drag, mass modulation, and dry convection modulation are the same as those for cumulus convection and large-scale condensation.

 $$
   \hat{T}^{t+\Delta t,(4)} = \hat{T}^{t+\Delta t,(3)}